-‘Days Of Our Lives’ Spoilers: Sami Uncovers The Truth, Brady’s Past Comes Back to Haunt Him
+‘Days Of Our Lives’ Spoilers: Sami Uncovers The Truth, Brady’s Past Comes Back To Haunt Him

 According to a recent report by Soap Hub, Days of our Lives fans will watch as Sami Brady (Alison Sweeney) will uncover the shocking truth about her mother, Marlena Evans (Deidre Hall).

-Sami will seemingly find out that her mother’s body was switched with that of Hattie Adams in order to keep her on the machines that were helping her breathe, and save her life.
+Sami will seemingly find out that her mother’s body was switched with that of Hattie Adams in order to keep her on the machines that were helping her breathe and save her life.

 As many fans will remember, Marlena was accidentally shot at her wedding to John Black (Drake Hogestyn), and her injuries ended up putting her into a coma.

-Later, her daughter, Belle Black Brady (Martha Madison), found legal documents that revealed Marlena did not want to be kept alive by machines, and turned them over to hospital personnel.
+Later, her daughter Belle Black Brady (Martha Madison) found legal documents that revealed Marlena did not want to be kept alive by machines and turned them over to hospital personnel.

-However, John, Roman Brady (Josh Taylor), and Kayla Brady (Mary Beth Evans) could face losing Marlena, so they concocted a plan to save her life by using her doppelganger, Hattie, as her replacement.
+However, John, Roman Brady (Josh Taylor), and Kayla Brady (Mary Beth Evans) could face losing Marlena, so they concocted a plan to save her life by using her doppelganger Hattie as her replacement.

 This week it seems Sami will learn the whole truth about her mother’s body swap, as well as what may have happened during the shooting that everyone blames her for.